How to Find Balance with Attachment Parenting and Marriage

-This is a great question.
 The key word here is BALANCE.
-Attachment Parenting is all about balance – finding the right balance between fostering a close relationship with your child and maintaining a close marriage relationship.
+Attachment parenting is all about balance – finding the right balance between fostering a close relationship with your child and maintaining a close marriage relationship.
 These two sides do not necessarily have to be at conflict, especially if BOTH parents nurture an attachment with the child.
 When a mom and dad are fostering a close, attached relationship with their child, this naturally brings the parents closer together as well.

 There are two main ideas to keep in mind here.
 For moms, realize that your husband really does need some alone time with you.
 Make some time to go out on a date once or twice a month.
 For dad’s, understand that the mother/child bond may be more physically based and therefore your wife may naturally be more reluctant to leave your child alone to go out.
 Give her time and support.
 She will come around soon.

-Again, the key word is balance.
+Again, to find balance with attachment parenting and marriage, the key word is balance.
 Too much focus in either direction will end up making either dad or child feel left out.

 On another note, attachment parenting can really drive a wedge of resentment between a husband and wife if only the wife is fostering a close attachment and the husband/father is parenting more from a distance.
 Such a difference in parenting ideals can really put a strain on a marriage.